-If your outbound payment was carried out as a SEPA Direct Debit, please find information here on how to request a refund
+If your outgoing payment was carried out as a SEPA Direct Debit, please find information here on how to request a refund

-I accidentally verified a payment, what can I do?
+I accidentally verified a transfer, what can I do?

 If you sent money to the wrong account, or sent the wrong amount or for any other wish to retract a payment that has already been verified, you have a few options: